-One Public Estate (OPE) is a national initiative managed by central government to enable public sector organisations to ‘rationalise their asset and estates management.
+One Public Estate (OPE) is a national initiative managed by central government to allow public sector organisations to rationalise their asset and estates management.
 Allowing them to kickstart regeneration and to transform public service delivery.

-In other words, local authorities were able to bid for project funding to facilitate the sharing of buildings and services with other public sector organisations.
+All local authorities have been able to bid for project funding to help the sharing of buildings and services with other public sector organisations.

 Why we need to do this

 In 2014, an Audit Commission report estimated councils spent around 4% of all revenue on premises-related expenditure (running costs, repairing buildings and so on).
 The Government continues to reduce the annual funding it provides to local authorities.
 The One Public Estate Partnership contributes to Somerset Council’s vision by supporting one of the 4 key principles: a county where all partners actively work together for the benefit of our residents, communities and businesses, and the environment in which we all live.

 The Somerset One Public Estate Partnership have adopted the following principles when reviewing opportunities to save money for Somerset residents:

 - reducing the running costs of buildings we operate from

 - sharing services